-SERVICES site search Grant Applicants Home Press Room FOIA Contact Us Share this page: F ♥ ∞ G + Grant Reviewers Grant Recipients State Programs Research Resources News About Us Available Grants Eligibility Criteria Sample Applications Grants.gov Grant Applicants Notices of Funding Opportunities Getting a D-U-N-S® Number Notices of Funding Opportunities • Forms All non-Federal entities are required to have a Dun and Bradstreet Data Universal Numbering System (D-U-N-S®) Number in order to apply for, receive, and report on a Federal award.
-You should verify that your organization has a D-U-N-S® Number.
-If you find you do not, you can acquire one at no cost by calling the dedicated toll-free D-U-N-S® Number request line at 1-866-705-5711 or by visiting www.dnb.com/get-a-duns-number/html.
-Be sure that the D-U-N-S® Number is the same as the number you use in the System for Award Management (SAM) as part of Grants.gov registration.
-After You Apply Outcome Based Evaluation Grant Applicants Grant Reviewers Grant Recipients State Programs Research new knowledge and practices.
+Museun and Library SERVICES site search > Grant Applicants Home E Grant Reviewers Grant Recipients r ess Room FOIA Contact State Programs t Us Share this page: f Research Resources News About Us Available Grants Eligibility Criteria Sample Applications Grants.gov Notices of Funding Opportunities • Eorms After You Apply Outcome Based Evaluation Grant Applicants Notices of Funding Op Getting a D-U-N-S® Num All non-Federal entities are requi U-N-S®) Number in order to app You should verify that your orgar one at no cost by calling the ded visiting www.dnb.com/get-a-duns Be sure that the D-U-N-S® Num Management (SAM) as part of G portunities ber red to have a Dun and E ly for, receive, and repor nization has a D-U-N-S® icated toll-free D-U-N-S® i-number/html. rt on a Federal award.)
+Number.
+If you find you do ® Number request line at 1- not, you can acquire 866-705-5711 or by Grant Applicants Grant Revie wers Grant Recipients Stat te Programs Research new knowledge and practices.
 If your project involves the collection and analysis of data, we expect you to include, as part of your application, a data management plan (Part III of the Digital Stewardship Supplementary Information Form) that provides for long-term preservation and access.
 We expect you to deposit data resulting from IMLS-funded research in a broadly accessible repository that allows the public to use the data without charge no later than the date upon which you submit your final report to IMLS.
 The data should be deposited in a machine-readable, non-proprietary digital format to maximize search, retrieval, and analysis.

-Resources News About Us Web 2.0 Grant Search Contact Us
+Resources News About Us Web 2.0 Grant Search Contact Us Privacy/Terms of Use Open FOIA Get Plug-Ins Accessibility